search icon

 • Ltd.

-When choosing a corporate identifier, remember that your business name must be distinguishable from other registered businesses in your state.
+When choosing a corporate identifier, a small business owner should keep in mind that their business name must be distinguishable from other registered businesses in their state.
 Some states require a business name to be unique without the identifier, but others include the identifier as a unique word.
-And if you try our Business Name Checker, we’ll help you confirm that your proposed name is unique and available.
+A business name checker can be a helpful way to confirm if a particular name is unique and available.

 Corporate Indicator Examples

-Here are some examples of famous company names with their corporate indicators to boost your creativity:
+Here are some examples of famous company names with their corporate indicators:

 • Walmart Inc.